 L. Todd Wood is the publisher of Creative Destruction Media and editor-in-chief of Tsarism.
-He's also a longtime columnist for Washington Times, where he writes under Threat Assessment.
+He's also been a longtime columnist for the Washington Times, and a very successful novelist at LToddWood.com.

 Humphrey Hawksley's work as a BBC foreign correspondent has taken him to crises on every continent.
 He was expelled from Sri Lanka, opened the BBC’s television bureau in China, arrested in Serbia and initiated a global campaign against enslaved children in the chocolate industry.
 The campaign continues today.

 Nikola Mikovic is a freelance journalist from Serbia.
 He covers mostly Russia, Belarus and Ukraine.

 Joseph Hammond is a journalist and former Cairo correspondent for Radio Free Europe.
 He has written on issues ranging from boxing to international relations on four continents.
 He has also worked as a consultant on development issues and received a Fulbright fellowship to work with the government of Malawi.

 Alice is a freelance writer, journalist, and blogger.
 She was born in England and after graduating in law, moved to Malta, and then Cyprus, before settling in Albania.
 She writes on topics such as European law, technology and finance, but after moving to Albania she felt inspired to start writing about Balkans travel and culture.

 J (Johannes) Froebel-Parker is the author of Ahnentafel Series Books, based on genealogy and historical research concerning characters from his maternal and paternal family trees including Friedrich Froebel, founder of Kindergarten.

 Mariam is a devoted liberty activist and works with NGOs, activist groups, and grassroots movements in the South Caucasus region and throughout Europe.